 About Jackie Moore

-I am convinced we are created for safe and secure relationships with others, ourselves and God.
-I gently, skillfully and collaboratively support clients in identifying cycles of protection and misperceptions that develop from painful interactions (with oneself or others).
-Patterns of protection in relationship often work against, and may even harm over time, the relationships we want most to succeed.
-These protective cycles develop from natural, God-given responses to threat such as fight or flight.
-Once we identify a client's various and preferred protections, we form and practice together new patterns of relating and sharing which foster corrective healing experiences.
+I am convinced we are created for safe and secure relationships with others, ourselves and our Creator.
+I gently, skillfully and collaboratively support clients in identifying cycles of protection and misperceptions that develop from painful interactions (within oneself or with others).
+Patterns of protection in relationships often work against, and may even harm over time, the relationships we want most to succeed.
+These protective cycles develop from natural, God-given responses to threats such as fight or flight.
+Once we identify a client's various and preferred protective patterns, we form and practice together new patterns of relating and sharing which foster corrective healing experiences.
 By practicing and processing experiences in session, clients become equipped to implement new patterns of relating and connecting outside the session.

 Education & Experience: